KingVendrick98/Project-React-SoftUni/README.md

 * ######    "validator": "7.2.0"
 # Summary

 The Application  is similar to a blog/post website where the users can make posts, read and delete articles.
 Much like &quot; CrackWatch.com &quot; and &quot;GamesForum.com&quot; it displays user posts and allows the other part of the comunity to interact with each other.
-There are two types of roles are implemented in this project: Guest and user.
+There are two types of roles are implemented in this project: Guest and User.
 Depending on the role you can have access to different parts and functionalities.
 Users: can create posts and view all available posts including their own in details.

 # Build